iVanKunAn/esp32-c3_bluetooth_rc_a6400/README.md

 * Environment: Visual Studio Code with PlatormIO
 * Device: ESP32-C3 Super Mini Dev Module
 * One button, connecting the ground to the pin 1, with 10kOm pull up rezistor.
+* Second button is a touch button, connected with pin 3.
 * Camera: Sony a6400
 * SHOOT_BUTTON GPIO1
 * FOCUS_BUTTON GPIO3